We do not engage in or tolerate any form of bribery or corruption.

 -

-You must not authorise, offer, give or promise anything of value, directly or indirectly (for example, through a third party), to anyone to influence them in their role, or to encourage them to perform their work disloyally or improperly.
-You must not request or accept anything of value, directly or indirectly, to improperly influence you in your work for BHP.
+We do not offer, give, or promise anything of value (directly or through a partner or supplier) to influence anyone in their role, or to encourage them to perform their work disloyally or improperly.

-You should never make payments of any size to government officials to facilitate routine services that are legally available.
-However, a payment made to protect the health or safety of an employee, contractor or someone with them who is imminently threatened by a third party, is not a facilitation payment.
-If you do make a health and safety payment, report it to Compliance as soon as possible.
+We do not make payments of any size to government officials to facilitate routine services that are legally available (known as facilitation payments).
+However, payments made in response to an imminent threat to the health or safety of an employee, contractor or someone accompanying them are not facilitation payments.
+These situations and payments must be reported to Compliance as soon as possible.

 Always